Apps, Stubs, and entrypoints

 You can view a list of all currently running Apps on the apps page.

-Ephemeral apps
+Ephemeral Apps

-Deployed apps
+Deployed Apps

-Entrypoints for ephemeral apps
+Entrypoints for ephemeral Apps

-The code that runs first when you modal run an app is called the entrypoint.
+The code that runs first when you modal run an App is called the “entrypoint”.

 Argument parsing

-If your entrypoint function take arguments with primitive types, modal run automatically parses them as CLI options.
+If your entrypoint function takes arguments with primitive types, modal run automatically parses them as CLI options.
 For example, the following function can be called with modal run script.py --foo 1 --bar "hello":

 # script.py